PhotonVision/photonvision-docs/source/docs/troubleshooting/camera-troubleshooting.rst

 USB cameras
 -----------

 USB cameras supported by CSCore require no libcamera driver initialization to work -- however, similar troubleshooting steps apply.
-Restart PhotonVision using the restart button in the settings tab, and press tilde (\`) in the web UI once connection is restored.
+Restart PhotonVision using the restart button in the settings tab, and press tilde on your keyboard (\`) when you're in the web UI once connection is restored.
 We expect to see the following output:

 +----------------------------------+--------------------------------------------------------+------------------------------------+
 |                                  | Expected output                                        | Bad                                |